rootisgod/rootisgod/_drafts/2020-09-12-Setting-Up-A-Static-Website-In-Azure.md

 The process is quite simple but it is easy to get some bits wrong so I thought I would document it start to finish for my own knowledge, and for anyone else struggling to figure it out.

-You can actually do all this through GitHub Pages, so try that if you dont want to go down this route, but it will ve very educational.
+You can actually do all this through GitHub Pages, so try that if you don't want to go down this route, but it will ve very educational.

-## Getting a Domain Name

-### By the Domain Name
+## Buy the Domain Name

 First, buy a domain name.
 I use [GoDaddy](https://www.godaddy.com) as i've never had a problem with them.
 I'm using an XYZ domain name in this example because it is cheap!
 Feel free to get a decent .com instead.
-Don't buy any extras that GoDaddy offer, you probably dont need them.
+Don't buy any extras that GoDaddy offer, you probably don't need them.
 Make sure you do no put something like a mobile phone number in the details when you purchase otherwise you will get calls from random people looking through whois for people to scam and create a website for.
 An example of a purchase is below.

 ![](/assets/images/2020/Setting-Up-A-Static-Website-In-Azure/020.png)